Freedom of speech by country: China

+The Chinese government maintains that "freedom of speech is not the same as free speech".
+In this view, when exercising their right to freedom of speech, citizens "must not disrupt social order, violate the Constitution and laws, or harm the interests of the state, society, or collectives, or the legitimate freedoms and rights of other citizens".
 There is heavy government involvement in the media, with many of the largest media organizations being run by and/or affiliated with the ruling Chinese Communist Party (CCP).
 References to liberal democracy, references to the Republic of China (Taiwan) as an independent country, the Tiananmen Square protests of 1989, separatist movements such as ones in Xinjiang and Tibet, the 2014 Hong Kong protests, certain religious organizations such as Falun Gong, and anything questioning the legitimacy of the CCP are banned from use in public and blocked on the Internet.
 Web portals, including Microsoft's MSN, have come under criticism.

 Several social networking sites, such as Twitter, Facebook and Snapchat, are banned as a whole and books and foreign films are subject to active censorship.
 The biggest search engine, Google however, was legalized on the 25th anniversary of the Tiananmen Square protests.
 However, usage is still limited.
 Beijing has also lifted bans on foreign websites within the Shanghai Free-Trade Zone.
 The state's censorship tactics range from relatively moderate ways of using monitoring systems and firewalls to jailing journalists, bloggers, and activists, as can be seen from the case of Chinese activist Liu Xiaobo.
 Although China's constitution deals with citizens' freedom of speech, the language has been vague, thus giving more space for the government's arbitrary and unilateral judgements.
 For example, according to the Article 5 of the "Computer Information Network and Internet Security, Protection and Management Regulations," issued by the Ministry of Public Safety in 1997, it states:

 No unit or individual may use the Internet to create, replicate, retrieve, or transmit the following kinds of information: